KaiserWerk/ERAF-Go-SDK/README.md

 This overhead currently amounts to __46 bytes__, plus 3 bytes for the version.
 If this is acceptable for your use case, please give it a try and send feedback if it works out for you.

-This is **Work in Progress** which means the library is still everchanging but currently mostly stable and version 1 will arrive soon.
+This is **Work in Progress** which means the library is still changing but currently mostly stable and version 1 will arrive soon.

 ## Due tests